-- Stable operations, improved financial performance and balance sheet gearing created opportunities for beneficial funding options being advanced at present.
+Supported by the efficiency and stability of operations, improved financial performance, liquidity and balance sheet gearing of the enlarged Wescoal group, the beneficial long-term funding structure is being advanced at present.

 The company is ever mindful of risks to the overall operation affecting the sustainability of the business.
 These include:

 Wescoal is exposed to crimes related to theft of assets and potential acts of fraud.
-The business implemented an anti-fraud hotline and improved the security measures, inventory controls and policies to address these exposures.
+The group’s approach includes an outsourced independent anti-fraud hotline and improved security measures, inventory controls and policies to address these exposures.

 Structural risks have the potential of significantly affecting business sustainability or derailing business plans.
 These types of risks include data protection and information security, social license to operate, development and growth of alternative energy sources, climate change concerns, access to water and power.
 Wescoal will continue to develop its responses and actions to these risk categories.